docksal/ci-agent/README.md

 Can be used to set the base URL for sandbox builds (defaults to `DOCKSAL_HOST` if not set), individually from `DOCKSAL_HOST`.
 This is useful when working with CDNs/ELBs/WAFs/etc (when `DOCKSAL_DOMAIN` is different from the `DOCKSAL_HOST`)

-`SANDBOX_DOMAIN`

-Sets a custom domain for a sandbox.
-Takes precedence over the automatic (branch name based) domain generation.

 `DOCKSAL_HOST_USER`

 The user's name that should have access to the remote Docksal host.
 Defaults to `build-agent`.